tariqkb/dropwizard-patch/README.md

 The boolean determines if the test fails or succeeds.
 If the test fails, a `PatchTestFailedException` is automatically thrown.
 Note that you should not return false if the `JsonPath` is invalid, see [Invalid paths] (#invalid-paths).

+###I'm using the PatchRequest in my resource, but nothing happens after a call is made?
+Make sure you call `PatchRequest#apply() before you return within the resource.